IT-Labs/MyDesk-.Net/README.md

   - **SentimentEndpoint (optional):** URL of the external API that will determine sentiment of the reservation's review
   - **CustomBearerTokenSigningKey:** Random string that will be used for signing and validating of self-issued JWT tokens
 * Run application locally

+## Setting up the application on Azure

+In order to setup API on Azure, App Service should be created on Azure portal.
+When creating the App Service, if **Code** publish type is selected, then connection to Git should be defined so Azure would know from where to pull the code.
+On the other hand, if **Docker Container** publish type is selected, **inoffice/api** image from **Docker Hub** can be used.
+In either case, after creating App Service, application parameters described [above](#setting-up-the-application-on-Azure) should be added to **Application settings** on **Configuration** menu option.

 ## How to contribute to the project